CarloLucibello/GraphNeuralNetworks.jl/GraphNeuralNetworks/docs/src/index.md

 # GraphNeuralNetworks Monorepo

-This repository is a monorepo that contains all the code for the GraphNeuralNetworks project.
-The project is organized as a monorepo to facilitate code sharing and reusability across different components of the project.
-The monorepo contains the following packages:
+This is the monorepository for the GraphNeuralNetworks project, bringing together all code into a unified structure to facilitate code sharing and reusability across different project components.
+It contains the following packages:

 - `GraphNeuralNetwork.jl`: Package that contains stateful graph convolutional layers based on the machine learning framework [Flux.jl](https://fluxml.ai/Flux.jl/stable/).
 This is fronted package for Flux users.
 It depends on GNNlib.jl, GNNGraphs.jl, and Flux.jl packages.